Here are the "speaking the Bible" summaries for 2 Corinthians.

 2 Corinthians Summaries

-Paul writes again to the church at Corinth about 55 A.D. from Macedonia.
+Paul writes again to the church at Corinth in the autumn of 57 A.D. from Macedonia.
 He speaks of God's comfort, of their troubles in Asia, and of his intention to come to them but why he didn't.
 He wanted to give them time to respond to his last letter in confronting the one in sin.
 He says now to forgive the person and that their obedience was put to the test so Satan wouldn't get an advantage over them.
 He asks if he needs letters of commendation, yet they--the Corinthians--are their letter of commendation, written by the Spirit of God on the human heart.

 The new covenant is a greater glory than the old.
 The veil, which covers the glory, is still in the reading of the old, but removed in Christ when a person turns to the Lord.
 We see that we are being changed into His image.
 If the gospel is veiled its veiled to the perishing whom Satan has blinded the minds of, so they can't see the light of the gospel.
 But God shines in our heart to give light of the knowledge of His glory in the face of Jesus Christ.
 This treasure is in earthen vessels.